enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

 there doesn't seem a particularly strong use case, and perhaps there's another better use for that slot.

 TODO: Candidate capability for content following the HereDoc token

+      Code 9.5-09

       %span.red<<DOC.
       HereDoc Para